TritonDataCenter/manta/docs/developer-guide/README.md

 finer categorization.

 Buckets shards are defined and stored in the same way as directory shards but are separate entities altogether.
-They are also maanged with `manta-shardadm` which generates the `BUCKETS_MORAY_SHARDS` and `BUCKETS_HASH_RING_IMAGE` configurations in SAPI metadata.
+They are also managed with `manta-shardadm` which generates the `BUCKETS_MORAY_SHARDS` and `BUCKETS_HASH_RING_IMAGE` configurations in SAPI metadata.